bhk/minion/demo.md

 earlier `CC(hello.c)`.
 [By the way, also note that Minion knew to re-compile the object file, even when no input files had changed.
 The previous build result became invalid when the command line changed.
-This fine-grained dependency tracking means that when using Minion you almost never need to `make clean`, even after you have edited your makefile.]
+This fine-grained dependency tracking means that with Minion you don't need to `make clean` after editing your makefile.]

 We can make this change apply more widely: